jjungkang2/CS470-teamproject/README.md

 ```

 ## Texts To a Signlanguage Video
+If main.py works well, you don't need to execute this part separately.
+However, if not, you need to read below comments and execute TextToSignLang.

 ### Requirements for TextToSignLang
 * Python and Pakages : Python, nltk, shutil, difflib, selenium, shlex
 * Other Programs : ffmpeg, Chrome driver